Carreau/phd-dissertation/parts/roleofactin.rst

 from actin network contraction and reorganisation due to myosin motors.

-As we can see the cell cytoskeleton and the actin cortex in particular play a fundamental role in the motion process of amoeboid cells.
-While we can see that wit the lamelipodia, the same conclusion can be drawn from pseudopodia and filopodia.
-Indeed filopodia basically differ from lamelipodia by the fact that they are unidimensional at the scale of the cell and are host of an actin structure made of parallel filaments and bundles.
-Pseudopod are the equivalent of filopodia, except they are characteristic in motion in a 3D environment and are constituted by an actin gel more than parallel filaments.
+As we can see the cell cytoskeleton and the actin cortex in particular play a fundamental role in the motion process of mesenchymal cells.
+What we can see that with the lamellipodium, the same conclusion can be drawn from pseudopodia and filopodia.
+Indeed filopodia basically differ from lamellipodia by the fact that they are unidimensional at the scale of the cell and are host of an actin structure made of parallel filaments and bundles.
+Pseudopods are the equivalent of filopodia, except they are characteristic in motion in a 3D environment and are constituted by an actin gel more than parallel filaments.

-Blebbing base Motility
+Blebbing based Motility
-^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^
 ..
 4

-The second mode of motility which is known as mesenchymal is more characteristic of 3D displacement of cells.
-In this mode, the cells will also form protrusions but will not rely on the traction to move its body.
+The second mode of motility which is known as amoeboid is more characteristic of 3D displacement of cells.
+In this mode, the cell will also form protrusions but will not rely on adhesion to move its body.
 This motility rely on blebs, that are blister-like protrusion that happened on the cell surface.
-A bleb form on the surface of cell when the membrane detach from the actin cytoskeleton underneath it, or if the cortex ruptures.
-The small protrusion formed quickly grows as it lacks the force supporting layer that the actin cortex provide.
-While growing the bleb fills with the cytosol.
+A bleb forms on the surface of cell when the membrane detach from the actin cytoskeleton underneath it, or if the cortex ruptures.
+The small protrusions are formed quickly grow as they lacks the force supporting layer that the actin cortex provides.
+While growing, the bleb fills with the cytosol.
 The actin cortex can rapidly reform on the bleb slowing down its growth.
-In some cases, the reformation of the actin cortex in the bleb and the rebuilding of the tension inside the bleb is enough to reverse the bleb.
+In some cases, the reformation of the actin cortex in the bleb and the rebuilding of the tension inside the bleb by myosins mediated contraction is enough to reverse the bleb.
 Though, the content of the cell can also drain itself into the bleb as it grows and while the main body of the cell contract and empties, thus moving the cell from its old position to a new one in the direction of the initial growth of the bleb.

-At their initial state, bleb are simple membrane protrusion filled with cytosol and empty of organelles.
-The stop of their growth is due to the spontaneous formation of an actin cortex on the inner side of the bare membrane.By their relative simplicity to the rest of the cells, blebs are the perfect system to reconstitute in vitro by liposomes.
+At their initial state, blebs are simple membrane protrusions filled with cytosol and empty of organelles.
+The stop of their growth is due to the spontaneous formation of an actin cortex on the inner side of the bare membrane.

+By their relative simplicity to the rest of the cells, blebs are the perfect system to be reconstituted `in vitro` in liposomes.

 .. figure:: /figs/Bleb-nature-paluch.jpg